 (b) Net income limit.

 (E) What are the exceptions to categorical eligibility for OWF, SSI, PRC and Ohio benefit bank assistance groups?

-(1) No person shall be included as a member in an assistance group which is otherwise categorically eligible if that person is:
+(1) No person shall be included as a member in an assistance group which is otherwise categorically eligible when that person is:

-(2) Under no circumstances shall an assistance group be considered categorically eligible if:
+(2) Under no circumstances shall an assistance group be considered categorically eligible when:

 (a) Any member of the assistance group is disqualified for an intentional program violation in accordance with division 5101:6 of the Administrative Code;

 (b) Any member of the assistance group is ineligible because of a failure to comply with an employment and training requirement of rules 5101:4-3- 11.1 and 5101:4-3-19 of the Administrative Code and the requirements of rule 5101:4-3-09 of the Administrative Code.

 (c) The assistance groups defined in paragraphs (F)(2)(a) and (F)(2)(b) of this rule are subject to all food assistance eligibility requirements and cannot be reinstated in the program on the basis of categorical eligibility.

 (F) What are the exceptions to categorical eligibility for DFA assistance groups?